10 Data Format Selection Guide

 10.7.4 Step 4: Apply Decision Rules

-Payload fits in JSON within budget JSON Simplest, most debuggable
+• Payload fits in JSON within budget: recommended format JSON because it is the simplest and most debuggable option.

-Payload doesn’t fit, but deployment is small (<100 devices) CBOR Balance of efficiency and flexibility
+• Payload doesn’t fit, but deployment is small (<100 devices): recommended format CBOR because it balances efficiency and flexibility.

-Large deployment (1000+ devices), stable schema Protobuf Best tooling, type safety, ecosystem
+• Large deployment (1000+ devices), stable schema: recommended format Protobuf because it provides tooling, type safety, and ecosystem support.

-Ultra-constrained (Sigfox, every byte critical) Custom binary Maximum efficiency
+• Ultra-constrained (Sigfox, every byte critical): recommended format Custom binary because it maximizes efficiency.

-Schema changes frequently CBOR or JSON Schema-less flexibility
+• Schema changes frequently: recommended format CBOR or JSON because schema-less flexibility matters most.

 10.7.5 Step 5: Validate Your Choice